1 General concepts

 the different modes and animations.
 That way you can get a complete recording of a gameplay from your pinball machine.

-5.3 Describing animations
+5.3 Describing animations (only goDMD)

 Besides a few general keys at the beginning of the file, the keys always have a period in their name.
 On the left side of the point is the name of the animation, on the right the name of the property.